The first cohomology of separably rationally connected varieties

+\n For the proof of the main theorem, we proceed as follows.
+Similarly to the case of $C=\bP^1$, one proves $H^0(X, \Omega_X^m)=0$ for $m>0$ (see \cite[Proposition $7.4$]{gounelas}), essentially by noting that we can cover $X$ by the images of embeddings (see \cite[Theorem II.1.8]{kollar}) from $C$ where the restriction $T_X|_C$ is ample.
+Over $\bC$ the theorem now follows as in the case of $\bP^1$ from Hodge theory.
+Note that a theorem of Bogomolov and MacQuillan (\cite{bm}, \cite{ksct}) in characteristic zero proves that the existence of a curve satisfying the conditions of the theorem implies the existence of a very free $f:\bP^1\to X$.
+In positive characteristic however this is not known, nor is it known that $X$ is rationally connected (see \cite{gounelas} for a discussion in this direction).
+One can construct examples of $f:C\to X$ with $f^*T_X$ ample by starting with a very free curve $\bP^1\to X$ and precomposing with a finite map $C\to \bP^1$.
+In fact in dimension three and above, a general deformation of such a morphism $f$ will be an embedding (see \cite[Theorem II.1.8]{kollar}).

-Exactly as in the case of $C=\bP^1$, one proves $H^0(X, \Omega_X^m)=0$ for $m>0$.
-Over $\bC$ the theorem follows as before from Hodge theory.
-The main structure of our proof in positive characteristic follows mutatis mutandis from the proof of Theorem $2.1$ in Nygaard's paper \cite{nygaard}.
+\n The main structure of our proof in positive characteristic follows mutatis mutandis from the proof of Theorem $2.1$ in Nygaard's paper \cite{nygaard}.
 First note that we may restrict to the algebraic closure of a finite field by spreading out over a suitable finitely generated $\bF_p$-algebra $A$ and noting that $f:C\to X$ having $f^*T_X$ as an ample bundle is an open condition in the setting over $\Spec A$.
 Hence assume $f:C\to X$ with $f^*T_X$ ample is defined over $\bar{\bF}_p$.
 Consider now the Artin-Schreier sequence of \'etale sheaves on $X$

-The cohomologies of $\bG_a$ and $\cO_X$ agree and since the latter is coherent, \'etale and Zariski cohomology agree hence we may assume that all cohomology is in the \'etale site.
+The cohomologies of $\bG_a$ and $\cO_X$ agree and since the latter is coherent, \'etale and Zariski cohomology agree hence we may assume that all cohomology groups are taken in the \'etale site.
 We obtain an exact sequence